R510 (South Africa)

 The R510 is a Regional Route in South Africa that connects Rustenburg with the Stockpoort Border with Botswana via Thabazimbi and Lephalale.

 Route

-It runs almost north-south for most of its length.
 The northern end of the R510 is the Stockpoort border post with Botswana.
-It runs east for 43 kilometres before giving off the R572 and assuming a southerly direction.
+It runs east for 43 kilometres before branching off the R572 and assuming a southerly direction.
 It then continues to the town of Lephalale (Ellisras), where the R518 and the R33 both branch off, heading east.
-It continues south, giving off the R517 which head south-east, before reaching Thabazimbi.
-Just south of Thabazimbi, the R511 diverges and heads south.
-It then crosses into the North West, skirting the eastern border of the Pilanesberg National Park.
-The R566 crosses it, before it ends in the city of Rustenburg at an intersection with the R104 west of the city centre.
+It continues south to Bulge River, where it branches off the R517, which head south-east, before reaching Thabazimbi.
+Just south of Thabazimbi, the road junctions the R511 and continues heading south.
+It then passes through Northam before it crosses into the North West, skirting the eastern border of the Pilanesberg National Park.
+The R566 crosses it south of Monakato before it ends in the city of Rustenburg at an intersection with the R104 west of the city centre.